 Termination of Employment for Salaried Employees in Virginia

-When it comes to termination, Virginia adheres to the “employment-at-will” principle which permits employers to terminate an employee’s contract without explanation at any time, and also allows employees the freedom to resign without facing legal repercussions.
+When it comes to termination, Virginia adheres to the “employment-at-will” principle which permits employers to terminate an employee’s contract without explanation at any time and also allows employees the freedom to resign without facing legal repercussions.

 Nonetheless, employers are prohibited from firing employees based on discriminatory motives or in response to whistleblowing actions.
 Virginia mandates that businesses furnish employees with a final paycheck that encompasses unpaid wages and benefits.
 This payment should be issued either on or before the scheduled payday, aligning with wage laws in Virginia.
+Read more about employment termination through our Virginia firing guide.

 Learn more about Virginia Labor Laws through our detailed guide.